I’m back after an awesome Easter weekend. My wife and I spent time at our property, worked a little and relaxed a lot.

 Even if there were such an authority, the very FIRST thing that would have to be done would be to pay the people affected in advance, subsection 2, D, was this done?

-So not only did Abbott’s mandate violate section 17, it did so in two different ways.
+So not only did Abbott’s mandate violate section 17, but it did also so in two different ways.

 It is kind of like France losing WWII, twice.
 Nobody knew it was possible until they did it.